parampatel21/quizmaster-articles/README.md

      - I have two tables
        - **past_submissions**: stores any submissions that are made in Reader mode (columns: mcq_id, selected_answer, is_correct, submitted_at...)
        - **documents**: for TipTap editor async saving, made by default
+    - Locally persisted toggle state, seperate from other persistence
+      - see localStorage.ts

 3. **Error Handling and User Feedback:**